 The recommendations made by the Audit Committee to the Board from timeto time during the year under review have been accepted by the Board.
 Other details withrespect to the Audit Committee such as its terms of reference the meetings of theAudit Committee and attendance thereat of the members of the Committee areseparately provided in the Annual Report as a part of the Report on Corporate Governance.

 9. Statutory Auditors

-Details of Loans Guarantees and Investments covered under theprovisions of Section 186 of the Act are separately disclosed in this Annual Report as a part of the notes tothe Financial Statements.
+Details of Loans Guarantees and Investments covered under theprovisions of Section 186 of the Act are separately disclosed in the Annual Report as apart of the Notes to the Financial Statements.

 11. Related Party Transactions